 About Gabriella Gricius

 I am a Senior Research Associate for PILPG's Netherlands office and a Teacher with the International Law Clinic at Vrije Universiteit Amsterdam.
-After graduating cum-laude with my Masters degree in International Security at the University of Groningen, I am in the process of pursuing doctoral research to better understand the nature of conflict and de-facto states in the Former Soviet Union.
+After graduating cum-laude with my Masters degree in International Security at the University of Groningen, I will be starting my Ph.D. at Colorado State University in August 2020 studying the intersection of environmental policy and conflict in the Former Soviet Union.

 In pursuit of more substantial and dialogue-driven diplomacy on international issues, I was the co-founder and operational manager for the Sub-Stances platform alongside Josephine Bush, Jessica Hoefer and Florane Lavend'homme.

 My Latest Projects